Material on this page is copyright © 2016 John W.F. Waldron

 Another phenomenon that helps us understand deformation is strain compatibillity.
 When rocks deform by ductile processes, it is unusual for large empty spaces to open up within rocks, because of overburden pressure.
 Hence, the strained portions of a rock have to fit together without leaving any spaces.
 This limits the types of strain heterogeneity that can occur.

 Clearly, not all deformed rocks satisfy strain compatibility.
 A fault breccia, for example, may contain large open spaces.
 On the other hand, at large scale, strain compatibility is an important concept in the balancing of cross-sections through thrust belts, so it has applications in both brittle and ductile deformed rocks.

-But in getting from starting state A to final state B, a rock passes through an infinite series of very small steps that make up its strain history.
-When we look at a deformed rock we see the results of the finite strain, but it is important to remember that there are infinitely many routes that could be followed, of which the diagram shows just two.
+In getting from starting state A to final state B, a rock passes through an infinite series of very small steps that make up its strain history.
+When we look at a deformed rock we see the results of the finite strain, but it is important to remember that there are infinitely many strain histories that could result in the same finite strain.

 It is sometimes helpful to look at a very small part of the strain history, which is referred to as the incremental strain.
 Incremental strains may be represented by symbols such as δe or δγ

-In strain theory, we sometimes consider an infinitesimally small increment of strain, which is referred to as infinitesimal strain. effectively the derivative of the finite strain.
+In strain theory, we sometimes consider an infinitesimally small increment of strain, which is referred to as instantaneous strain or infinitesimal strain, effectively the derivative of the finite strain.

-For example, if finite strain is represented by an extension e or a shear strain γ then an incremental strain might be represented δe or δγ infinitesimal strain is de or dγ
+For example, if finite strain is represented by an extension e or a shear strain γ then an instantaneous strain is de or dγ.

 de/dt and dγ/dt (also written , ) are strain rates - measures of the speed at which rocks flow.